It’s amazing how some backpacking gear myths persist, even when there’s ample evidence to the contrary. Here are my favorites.

 Most three season backpacking tents work as well in winter as during the rest of the year.
-If you expect heavy snow, a tent with steep walls is best, but there’s usually no reason you can’t camp in winter using your existing tent if you have a warm sleeping bag rated for cold temperatures.
+If you expect heavy snow, a four season tent with steep walls may be in order, but otherwise there’s usually no reason you can’t camp in winter using your existing tent if you have a warm sleeping bag rated for cold temperatures.

 8. Biodegradable soap is ok to wash with in streams and ponds.